ePages-de/epages-devportal/_posts/2018/2018-02-27-data-migration-into-a-galera-cluster.md

 authors: ["Timo H."]
 ---

+You proudly managed to [install your own Galera cluster](/blog/tech-stories/how-to-install-your-own-galera-cluster/).
+Nice!
-Your own Galera cluster is proudly up and running, but there is no data on it.
+But there is no data on it.

-If you have a new application, you can count yourself lucky and could deploy it straight away on your Galera cluster as if it were a normal Mysql database.
+If you have a new application, you can count yourself lucky, and can deploy it straight away on your Galera Cluster, as if it were a normal MySQL database.

-However, sooner or later you will have a situation, where you have to import old data into a Galera cluster.
-If it is live-data, it should be doable without downtime.
+However, sooner or later you will have a situation, where you have to import old data into a Galera Cluster.
+If it is live data, it should be doable without downtime.

 ## Plan

 {% highlight italic %}
-"Well planned is halfway done, and halfway done is mostly enough" -old Finnish proverb
+"Well planned is halfway done, and halfway done is mostly enough."
+- old Finnish proverb -
 {% endhighlight %}

-Normally if MySQL database is running as replication slave, it cannot be configured as replication slave for an another MySQL master.
-Galera replication is however not MySQL replication, so in addition to Galera multi-master replication, we can have normal MySQL replication, either to feed data into the cluster, or source the data to external database, in example for business intelligence uses.
+Normally, if a MySQL database is running as replication slave, it cannot be configured as replication slave for another MySQL master.
+Galera replication is however not MySQL replication.
+So, in addition to Galera multi-master replication, we can have a normal MySQL replication.
+Either to feed data into the cluster, or to source the data to an external database, e.g. for business intelligence uses.

-We will thus initialize a replication from current live-MySQL towards Galera cluster, and after replication is running nicely, we will point application towards the loadbalancer of galera cluster, minimizing the downtime of the operation to mere seconds.
+We will thus initialize a replication from the current live MySQL towards the Galera Cluster, and after replication is running nicely, we will point the application towards the load balancer of the Galera Cluster, minimizing the downtime of the operation to mere seconds.

-{% image_lightbox image="/assets/img/pages/blog/images/blog-galera-migration.png" %}
+{% image_custom image="/assets/img/pages/blog/images/blog-galera-migration.png" width="100" %}

-MySQL replication can replicate into one Galera cluster node, which then replicates the changes through Galera replication to all other cluster nodes.
-Please note that during the replication process you have to connect directly on that one Galera cluster node, because the replicaton configuration can exist only on one node at the time, it is not cluster wide configuration.
+MySQL replication can replicate into one Galera Cluster node, which then replicates the changes through Galera replication to all other cluster nodes.
+Note that during the replication process you have to connect directly to that one Galera Cluster node, because the replication configuration can exist only on one node at the same time; it is not a cluster wide configuration.

 ## Replication initialization

-Target Galera cluster has alread its own mysql-, information_schema- and performance_schema-databases, so we want to omit those from the replication dump.
+The target Galera Cluster has already its own mysql-, information_schema- and performance_schema-databases, so we want to omit those from the replication dump.

 ```
 DBS=$( mysql --defaults-file=/etc/my.cnf --column-names=0 \
 -e "select schema_name from information_schema.schemata \